BPDU Guard

 Solution: Enabling BPDU Guard

-To prevent this situation, BPDU Guard is applied to the PortFast-enabled port.
+To prevent this situation, BPDU Guard must be applied to the PortFast-enabled port.

-When enabled, any incoming BPDU is immediately discarded and the port is placed into an err-disable state (down/down).
+BPDU Guard discard any incoming BPDU and placed the port into an err-disable state (down/down).

 This ensures that access ports typically connected to end-user devices like PCs or printers can’t participate in STP.